 The use of solid body stains or paint on wood surfaces other than trim cannot be approved.

 Concrete foundation walls exposed to view must be finished to complement the rest of the architecture.

-Also see the requirements for Authentic Building Materials in this Section.
+Also see the requirements for Authentic Building Materials and Designing in the Wildland-Urban Interface in this Section.